ashishc628/ashishc628/README.md

  <p>
-I am an Artificial intelligence practitioner who enjoys connecting the dots: be it ideas from different disciplines or applications from different industries.
+I am an Machine learning practitioner who enjoys connecting the dots: be it ideas from different disciplines or applications from different industries.
 I have an academic background in engineering.My passion lies in solving business problems and deliver high-performing AI solutions..
 </p>